Information and FAQs

 Students who take the Overnight Program should plan on enough spending money to cover lunches and dinners, plus any extra money they’d like for beverages and snacks.

-Q. What happens if I need to cancel and receive a refund?
+Q: What happens if I need to cancel and receive a refund?

-You may receive a full refund of your money back anytime up to 60 days after you enroll.
 The Academy strongly encourages families to purchase travel insurance to cover travel and tuition expenses in case of an unforeseen cancellation.

 We have the greatest respect for the non-profit charities and academic institutions that help make our lives better.
 However, we don’t think you should have to underwrite our work with your taxes.
 When organizations don’t pay taxes, all of us chip in to make up the difference on April 15th.

 The Academy pays taxes, accepts no public assistance and is completely self-sustaining through tuition from academic seminars and conferences.
 The Academy offers extensive programs and services that are free to all students who wish to take advantage of them.